AxonIQ/reference-guide/axon-server/administration/multi-context.md

 When an application handles multiple tenants, it might make sense to create separate store per tenant.
 Handling multiple tenants needs additional infrastructure, such as duplication of the event processor for each tenant, as well as datasource configuration.
-For this we have created the Multi-Tenancy extension to Axon Framework], that takes care of this infrastructure for you.
+For this we have created the Multi-Tenancy extension to Axon Framework, that takes care of this infrastructure for you.

 > **Pre-4.4 Context Deletion**